 If you get a bulimia diagnosis (known as bulimia nervosa), you may experience a cycle of what's called bingeing and purging.

 While experiencing bulimia, you might:

 If you get an anorexia diagnosis (known as anorexia nervosa), you’re not eating enough food.
 This means you're not getting the energy you need to stay healthy.

-Some people think anorexia is about slimming and dieting, but it is much more than this.
-At its core it is often connected to very low self-esteem, negative self-image and feelings of intense distress.
+Some people think anorexia is about slimming and dieting, but it's much more complex.
+At its core, it's often connected to low self-esteem, negative self-image and feelings of intense distress.